Wirmaple73/AlarmClock/README.md

 # In the name of God
 ## Alarm Clock
-Are you in need of a lightweight, portable alarm clock that gets the job done?
-You are in the right place, Alarm Clock is just the right tool for the job!
+Are you in need of a lightweight, portable alarm clock that swiftly gets the job done?
+You are in the right place, Alarm Clock is just the right tool for you!

 ## Features
 * Lightweight and easy to use.